Hannah Kempfer: Minnesota House of Representatives

-Following the passage of the women's suffrage amendment in 1920, Kempfer was encouraged by her friends and neighbors to run for the Minnesota legislature.

-In 1922, Kempfer filed for the office of Representative of the 50th Legislative District of the State of Minnesota.
+Following success of the women's suffrage movement that achieved passage of the Nineteenth Amendment to the Constitution of the United States in 1920 granting women full voting rights, Kempfer was encouraged by her friends and neighbors to run for the Minnesota Legislature.
+In 1922, Kempfer filed to run for the seat in Minnesota House of Representative's 50th District.
 She ran as an independent, even refusing an endorsement from the Nonpartisan League.
 She campaigned throughout the county, traveling in a Ford Model T. In November she was elected as one Minnesota's first four woman legislators alongside Mabeth Hurd Paige, Sue Metzger Dickey Hough and Myrtle Cain.
 She became friends with Paige, who assisted her financially.
 She was the first woman elected to the Legislature from rural Minnesota, hailing from Erhard.
 Otter Tail County returned her to the House nine times, from 1923 to 1930 and from 1933 to 1942.
-During legislative sessions, she lived in St. Paul in a shared apartment on lower Summit Avenue.
+During legislative sessions, she lived in Saint Paul in a shared apartment on lower Summit Avenue.
 She was the first woman to serve as the honorary speaker in the Minnesota House of Representatives after being so appointed on January 28, 1925.

 Kempfer supported numerous conservation measures throughout her political career.
 She and Mabeth Hurd Paige introduced legislation in 1925 that protected the Showy Lady's slipper, Minnesota's state flower.
 She chaired the Committee on Game and Fish and in 1927 supported a measure that introduced Minnesota's first fishing license fee.
 Kempfer was criticized for her support of the unpopular measure.
 While she was re-elected in 1928, she lost her seat in 1930.
 Her niece later attributed the loss to the fishing license law.
 She also spearheaded a drive to prohibit the use of steel traps on publicly owned lands.

 During her time in the legislature, Kempfer advocated for the welfare of children.
 In 1923, she joined her fellow women legislators and introduced a bill extending rights to children born out of wedlock.
-In a speech on the floor of the House, she remarked "A child should not be punished for what is no fault of his own.
+In a speech on the floor of the House, she remarked, "A child should not be punished for what is no fault of his own.
 I want to do all I can to improve the lot of these poor children because I am one of them.
 I am an illegitimate child."
-In 1930, Kempfer was invited to Washington D.C. for the White House Conference on Child Health and Protection where she met President Herbert Hoover and First Lady Lou Henry Hoover.
+In 1930, Kempfer was invited to Washington, D.C., for the White House Conference on Child Health and Protection where she met President Herbert Hoover and First Lady Lou Henry Hoover.

-Following the repeal of Prohibition, she supported local option laws and the issue came up repeatedly in her subsequent campaigns.
+Following the repeal of prohibition of alcohol, she supported local-option laws and the issue came up repeatedly in her subsequent campaigns.

+Later life and death

-Kempfer fell and fractured her hip on July 14, 1943 at her home in Erhard.
+Kempfer fell and fractured her hip on July 14, 1943, at her home in Erhard.
 She died at the Fergus Falls hospital on September 27, 1943 due to complications from a tumor which was too close to her aorta to be removed via operation.
 She is interred at Tonseth Lutheran Church Cemetery in Friberg Township.